jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 So the tech lead defines an attribute on the pattern called `Name`

-`automate add --attribute "Name" --isrequired`
+`automate add-attribute "Name" --isrequired`

 and then the `ResourceName` attribute:

-`automate add --attribute "ResourceName" --isrequired`
+`automate add-attribute "ResourceName" --isrequired`

 Now, the tech lead knows that every new API contains multiple "Service Operations" (according to existing coding patterns).

 They now need to add a collection to the pattern to allow their contributors to define multiple operations.

-`automate add --collection "Operations" --describedas "The service operations of the web API" `
+`automate add-collection "Operations" --describedas "The service operations of the web API" `

 > Notice here that the tech lead decided to name this collection `Operations` and give it a meaningful description, rather than name it `Service Operations`, since we are implicitly in the context of a notional service.

 Now, the tech lead needs to add a new "Element" to the collection representing each `Service Operation`, and on this element, define some attributes that describe each operation (as per the pattern defined above).

-`automate add --element "ServiceOperation" --aschildof {AcmeAPI.Operations}`
+`automate add-element "ServiceOperation" --aschildof {AcmeAPI.Operations}`

 > Notice that the name of the element cannot contain spaces, since it is an identifier.

 And then the necessary attributes of an operation:

-`automate add --attribute "Name" --isrequired --aschildof {AcmeAPI.Operations.ServiceOperation}`
+`automate add-attribute "Name" --isrequired --aschildof {AcmeAPI.Operations.ServiceOperation}`

-`automate add --attribute "Verb" --isrequired --isoneof "POST;PUT;GET;PATCH;DELETE" --aschildof {AcmeAPI.Operations.ServiceOperation}`
+`automate add-attribute "Verb" --isrequired --isoneof "POST;PUT;GET;PATCH;DELETE" --aschildof {AcmeAPI.Operations.ServiceOperation}`

-`automate add --attribute "Route" --isrequired --aschildof {AcmeAPI.Operations.ServiceOperation}`
+`automate add-attribute "Route" --isrequired --aschildof {AcmeAPI.Operations.ServiceOperation}`

-`automate add --attribute "IsAuthorized" --isrequired --typeis "bool" --defaultvalueis "true" --aschildof {AcmeAPI.Operations.ServiceOperation}`
+`automate add-attribute "IsAuthorized" --isrequired --typeis "bool" --defaultvalueis "true" --aschildof {AcmeAPI.Operations.ServiceOperation}`

 > Note: the tech lead has deliberately ignored the optional properties of a `ServiceOperation`, such as response caching and rate limiting for this next API.
 Which is an example of the tech lead picking and choosing what to start their team with in the first iterations of the pattern, leaving room for evolving as the `RoadRunner` product matures.